Stefouch/sebedius-yearzero-discord-bot/README.md

 * `[number]` – Specifies the desired attack instead of choosing a random one.
 * `[-private|-p]` – Sends the message in a private DM.

+#### Reactions

+* Click ⚔️ to roll the dice of the attack.
+* Click ☠️ to roll the critical (some attacks have fixed crits, others are random).
+* Click ❌ to stop the reaction menu.

 ### **Mutant Year Zero** commands

 * `!rollmyz|rm` – Shortcut for rolling dice.
 See the **Roll** command above for more details.